AlexMili/torch-dataframe/doc/dataseries/sngl_elmnt_ops.md

 ```

 _Return value_: number|string|boolean
-If you provde a Df_Array you get back a Dataseries of elements
+If you provide a Df_Array you get back a Dataseries of elements

 ```
 ({
    self  = Dataseries  --
-   index = Df_Array    --
+   index = Df_Array    -- Indexes of wanted elements
 })
 ```